The Pitfalls of Verbal Contractsachkarlaw-admin

 An employer should also prudently outline their expectations clearly—which of course, is easier to demonstrate in a written agreement.

 Having verbal contracts is not only problematic when attempting to establish a breach of the terms, but it can also create situations where one side unknowingly “breaches” the terms simply because those terms were unclear.
 In these cases, the employer and employee may not even have been on the same page, to begin with.
 Having a properly drafted written contract can avoid these situations, or at least help to resolve the matter more quickly.

 Although relying on verbal contracts may appear to be the quicker and cheaper option, it is risky to do so and often comes with long-term costs which were unforeseen by employers and employees.

-If you are an employer who wants to your employment contracts drafted or updated, or an employee who wants an employment contract reviewed or has questions about their agreement, our team of experienced employment lawyers at Achkar Law can help.
-Contact us by phone at (800) 771-7882, or email at email@example.com and we would be happy to assist.
+If you are an employer who wants to your employment contracts drafted or updated, or an employee who wants an employment contract reviewed or has questions about their agreement, our team of experienced workplace lawyers at Achkar Law can help.
+Contact us by phone toll-free at +1 (866) 508-2548 or email us at [email protected] and we would be happy to assist.

 If you are a small or medium-sized company looking for full-service support with same day response, visit our CLO Program page for our strategic solutions.